 By Lisa Spelman

-Lisa Spelman is vice president and general manager of Intel Xeon products and data center marketing in the Data Center Group at Intel Corporation.
+Lisa Spelman is vice president and general manager of the Data Center Marketing Group at Intel Corporation.

-Results have been estimated based on tests conducted on pre-production systems, and provided to you for informational purposes.
-Any differences in your system hardware, software or configuration may affect your actual performance.
+Results have been estimated based on internal Intel analysis and are provided for informational purposes only.
+Any difference in system hardware or software design or configuration may affect actual performance.